Updated Jul 21, 2018

 Note: This page includes one or more maps.
 Learn how to use them with voice guided GPS here.

 My wife and I love to explore unfamiliar territory.
-Having both read and heard about the different Great Lakes tours, we agreed to consider one of them as an anniversary getaway.
+Having both read and heard about the different Great Lakes tours, we agreed to consider the Lake Michigan Circle Tour as an anniversary getaway.
 Knowing that we enjoy a variety mixture of fast-paced backroads and scenic ambience meant we’d be gathering as much information as possible beforehand.

-Then we found the route below.
+Then we found the Lake Michigan Circle Tour route below.
 To make it our own, we opted to ride backwards.
 A cop pulled us over and said that was too dangerous, so we just went the opposite direction (ba-dum-bump).

-It would seem that whoever initially built this route prefers a boring path through Wisconsin.
+First of all, it would seem that whoever initially built this route prefers a boring path through Wisconsin.
 We like 32 all the way to Sheridan.
-That keeps the scenery peaceful and got us home smiling.
+Consequently, that keeps the scenery peaceful and got us home smiling.

-Our trip took five days instead of four.
+Our Lake Michigan Circle Tour ride took five days instead of four.
 Again, while we’re definitely fans of spirited riding, we’d rather enjoy worthy stopping points as opposed to rushing through.

 As for photos …

 The above four photos are from Empire, Michigan.
 A lot happened between South Haven and Empire but we were so glad to be riding, hugging corners, seeing the sites, smiling constantly, that we waited until our next motel to take pics!
-By the way, Joe’s Friendly Tavern serves duck quesadillas at dinner + blueberry sourdough french toast for breakfast.
-They’re no joke.
+By the way, Joe’s Friendly Tavern serves duck quesadillas at dinner.
+Second, they offer blueberry sourdough french toast for breakfast (no joke).
 We stayed at the Empire Lakeshore Inn which is under new ownership … a young yooper couple that are more polite than anyone.
 “Oh!
 Suuure!
 Doncha know?
 You betcha!”

 Like bullets, my wife yells into the helmet intercom “Stop!
 I want pie!” and so we did.
 We each scarfed down two turnovers.
 One was cherry, the other peach.
 Perfection.
 The ladies inside blend fresh cherry butter.
 You’re damn right we bought some.
 Bargy’s Farm Market in Kewadin, Michigan.
 This is one of those things that sets Michigan apart from Wisconsin.
 Michigan has roadside fruit, pie and vegetable stores that are really happy to see you.
 Wisconsin has corn and cattle.
 The cattle doesn’t fit on the bike.